intel/rohd-hcl/doc/arbiter.md

 ## Round Robin Arbiter

-The Roun Robin Arbiter is a sequential (stateful) arbiter which grants requests same ways as Priority Arbiter, but keeps track of last request granted.
+The Round Robin Arbiter is a sequential (stateful) arbiter which grants requests same ways as Priority Arbiter, but keeps track of last request granted allowing each requestor to be granted "fairly".